Nike PESTEL/PESTLE Analysis & Recommendations

 Ecological/Environmental Factors that Impact Nike Inc.

 Ecological or environmental trends are external factors that the PESTLE analysis model uses to define the sporting goods business environment in terms of resources, geography, climate, and weather that influence the transportation and distribution of materials and finished products.
-The following ecological external factors are significant to Nike Inc.:
+The following ecological factors are significant to Nike Inc.:

 1. Increasing support for material recycling (opportunity)